joseprupi/quantragrpc/README.md

 # Introduction

-Quantra is a pricing engine based on QuantLib that allows distributed compuations and serializing QuantLib objects to JSON and Flatbuffers binary format.
+Quantra is a pricing engine based on QuantLib that allows distributed compuations and serializing objects to JSON and Flatbuffers binary format.

 ## Why